xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 .. _LimiterRMS:

 -----------
-Limiter RMS
+RMS Limiter
 -----------

-Will use the :ref:`EnvelopeDetectorRMS` to get an envelope.
-Will use the gain of ``sqrt(threshold / envelope)`` when envelope is above the threshold.
+A RMS limiter uses the :ref:`EnvelopeDetectorRMS` to calculate an envelope.
+When envelope is above the threshold, the new gain is calculated as ``sqrt(threshold / envelope)``.

 .. tab:: C API